wamdam/backy2/docs/source/administration.rst

 ..
 CAUTION:: DBMS replication only helps when one server crashes or has a
     failure.
 It does not help against software-bug related data loss, human error and more.
-So ``benji export`` is the only reliable option for long-term data-safety.
+So the automatic metadata export and ``benji export`` are the only reliable options for long-term data safety.

 Secure your block data
 ----------------------

 Your *data backend* should be redundant in some way, too.
-Most cloud providers have an SLA which guarantees a certain level of redundancy and high-availability.
-If you manage your *data backend* yourself, then you should look into redundancy technologies like:
+Most cloud providers have an SLA which guarantees a certain level of availability.
+If you manage your *data backend* yourself, then you should look into redundancy and high-availability technologies like:

 - RAID 1, 5 and 6
 - Redundancy provided by a distributed objected store like Ceph or Minio
 - DRBD
-- Filesystem specific data redundancy and replication mechanisms in filesystem like Btrs or ZFS
+- Filesystem specific data redundancy and replication mechanisms in filesystems like Btrs or ZFS

 If your *data backend* fails or has corruptions, at best corrupted restores will be possible.
-Benji does not store any redundant data and it cannot  restore data from stored checksums alone.
+Benji doesn't store any redundant data and it cannot  restore data from stored checksums alone.

 Monitoring